niralikhadela/url-checker-website/README.md

 # URL Checker Website

-This is a simple website that checks whether a given URL exists and is reachable.
+This project is a simple frontend web application that checks whether a given URL is valid and reachable.

 ## Features
 - User can enter any URL
 - Validates URL format
-- Checks if URL is reachable
+- Displays whether URL is valid or invalid
-- Displays result to the user
-- Error handling for invalid links
+- Handles incorrect input
+- Simple and clean UI

 ## Technologies
-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript
-- HTTP request handling

 ## Purpose
-This project was created as part of a technical interview task to demonstrate logical thinking and web development skills.
+This project was created as part of a technical interview task to demonstrate logical thinking and frontend development skills.

 ## Skills demonstrated
 - JavaScript logic
 - Input validation
-- HTTP request handling
+- Problem solving
 - Debugging
-- Problem solving
+- User interface design

 ## Author
 Nirali Kachhadiya